LightSail, a Planetary Society solar sail spacecraft

 Japan’s IKAROS spacecraft, launched to interplanetary space with Venus-bound Akatsuki in 2010, was the first spacecraft to use controlled solar sailing its a sole method of propulsion.

-LightSail, which began development in 2009, demonstrates the technology for CubeSats.
+LightSail, which began development in 2009, demonstrated the technology for CubeSats.
 CubeSats have revolutionized the space industry thanks to low-cost technology miniaturization, but often lack a means of propulsion.
-Weighing 60 times less than IKAROS but sporting a sail just 6 times smaller, LightSail demonstrates that CubeSats can carry solar sails with enough punch for orbital maneuvers, and still have room for science instruments.
+Weighing 60 times less than IKAROS but sporting a sail just 6 times smaller, LightSail demonstrated that CubeSats can carry solar sails with enough punch for orbital maneuvers, and still have room for science instruments.

 The first installment of our three-part LightSail history series looks back at the origins of solar sailing and a NASA project to send a giant solar sail to Halley's Comet.